 Division of Juvenile Justice

 The Division of Juvenile Justice (DJJ) provides education and treatment to California’s youthful offenders up to the age of 25 who have the most serious criminal backgrounds and most intense treatment needs.
-Most juvenile offenders today are committed to county facilities in their home community where they can be closer to their families and local social services that are vital to rehabilitation.
+Most juvenile offenders today are committed to county facilities in their home communities where they can be closer to their families and local social services that are vital to rehabilitation.

 As a result, DJJ’s population represents less than one percent of the 225,000 youths arrested in California each year.
-This population has committed serious and/or violent felonies that requires intensive treatment services conducted in a structured and secure environment.
+This population has committed serious and/or violent felonies and requires intensive treatment services conducted in a structured and secure environment.

-Youth are assigned living units based on their age, gender, risk of institutional violence and their specialized treatment needs.
+Youth are assigned living units based on their age, gender, risk of institutional violence, and their specialized treatment needs.
 The population in each living unit is limited and staffing levels ensure that each youth receives effective attention and rehabilitative programming.